harrytyp/manual-coding-helper/README.md

 - Font Size Adjustment: Ability to customize the font size for better readability.
 - Dark Mode Support: Toggle between light and dark modes for optimal viewing experience.

-# Known Bugs & Planned Features
+# Known Bugs & Non-Features
 - No focus on the main page after loading the dataset: Tab out and in after loading it
+- Correct toggle does is bugged

+# Planned Features
 - Merging the json files into one
-- Being able to set the categories and category descriptions within the GUI
+- Being able to see and set the categories, category values and category descriptions within the GUI
 - selection screen for the column that is to be coded

 # Getting Started